~ Milica Puric ~

 The Art Institute of Chicago – one of the oldest and largest art museums in the United States

-Downtown Chicago – at the end of the street is Art Institute of Chicago
+Downtown Chicago – at the corner of Adams Street and Michigan Avenue the famous The Art Institute of Chicago is located

 Hundred of hundred people every day visit famous Art Institute of Chicago